How to Say ‘Thank You’ in German

 Meaning: A thousand thanks

-Just like the English equivalent ‘thanks a million’, this is a little more informal, often used among friends.
+Just like the English equivalent ‘thanks a million’, this is a little more informal and often used among friends.

 Ich danke dir / Ihnen